mzemel/mzemel.github.io/_posts/articles/2020-12-15-the-red-house-on-mississippi.md

 Capitalism offers an <i>alienated reality</i>, known as “the [Spectacle](https://en.wikipedia.org/wiki/The_Society_of_the_Spectacle)”, in lieu of actual reality.
 We can just barely detect that something is amiss, that our experience is unintuitive, creating a pervasive feeling of alienation: that this is not our home, that something better exists, that we are being sold something.

-In order for neurotic individuals to tolerate this alienation, every so often they must <u>explode</u> with self-expression.
-The neurotic’s need for self-expression, this cathartic release, is so strong that it counteracts the pain of challenging orthodoxy.
+In order for narcissists to tolerate this alienation, every so often they must <u>explode</u> with self-expression.
+The narcissist's need for self-expression, this cathartic release, is so strong that it counteracts the pain of challenging orthodoxy.

 Now, imagine there was an <i>entire class</i> of people like this.
 People whose <i>primary response</i> to alienation is to seek self-expression, stamping one’s self <i>upon</i> the alienated reality, instead of seeking to accept and internalize it.

 (And another class of people, the <i>ironic class</i>, who respond to alienated reality by seeking to <i>internalize</i> it… and yet a third class, the <i>schizoid class</i>, which neither needs to internalize reality nor demonstrate self-expression.)

-I propose that as an alternative to a Marxist model using economic classes like bourgeoisie and proletariat, that we develop a <i>psychological model</i> using psychological classes like the <i>neurotic</i> and <i>ironic</i> classes.
+I propose that as an alternative to a Marxist model using economic classes like bourgeoisie and proletariat, that we develop a <i>psychological model</i> using psychological classes like the <i>narcissistic</i> and <i>ironic</i> classes.

 We can understand capitalism and communism as <i>different psychologies</i> instead of different economic systems.
 We could seek to explain capitalism by examining psychological classes in partnership and opposition to each other, instead of the forces of labor and material value.

-Using such a psychological model in a critical examination of history - asking which events and institutions are a result of the neurotic class, for instance - would be an interesting exercise: an alternative to historical materialism.
+Using such a psychological model in a critical examination of history - asking which events and institutions are a result of the narcissistic class, for instance - would be an interesting exercise: an alternative to historical materialism.

 I think we will find this psychological model more useful when examining the actions of individuals, like William X. Nietzche and the RHAZ protestors.